mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 Goodbye Tunneling
 -----------------

-If you squint a little you could see `query` as a little Redux bundle with one immutable state object and 3 actions (setFilter, clearFilter, setTerm) that we dispatch by calling.
+If you squint a little you can see `query` as a little Redux bundle with one immutable state object and 3 actions (setFilter, clearFilter, setTerm).

-By creating a domain object and a component dedicated to composition, we removed the pain of tunneling state though intermediate components.
+By creating a domain object and a component dedicated to composition, we removed the state tunneling pain.
 As a happy side-effect we created a design that is more flexible, has constant levels of abstraction, and is easier to test.